Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 The most-marketed-to generation in history grew up believing they'd be young forever, and "going back to college in your seventies" isn't a consolation prize — it's a flex.
 Audit a seminar.
 Use the library.
 Catch the student production.
 Mentor a sophomore.
 Take a gap decade.

-Look closely: almost all of these are bolted onto thriving, often prestigious schools — and most are pricey, ground-up construction.
+Look closely: almost all of these are bolted onto thriving, often prestigious schools — and most rely on pricey, ground-up construction.
 (Kiplinger) The model has been treated as a luxury for winners.
 We're proposing it as a rescue for the rest — and a far cheaper one, because the buildings already exist.
 Distressed colleges aren't the obstacle to this idea.
 They're the supply.

 A good idea should be able to take a punch.
 Honest objections, answered honestly.